DMI View App

 You can view flight video in real time, check the status of the drone and Powerpack, as well as set up a waypoint mission.

-When using DP20 with M600, please use the below application provided by Doosan Mobility
+please use the below application provided by Doosan Mobility

 Innovation to check the status and remaining hydrogen in Powerpack.

 (Not supported by DJI application)